 With a plated, die-cast construction and finish, this bridge was made specifically for models that can house a vintage-style bridge.
 It will fit several models of guitars, including Deluxe Fat Strats, Deluxe Player Strats, Double Fat Strats, Deluxe Powerhouse Strats, and others.

-Our installation of the Fender Stratocaster Bridge Assembly Vintage-Style was a relatively simple endeavor, and it should be that way for anyone that has successfully conducted a bridge replacement.
+Our installation of the Fender Stratocaster Bridge Assembly Vintage-Style was a relatively simple endeavor, and it should be that way for anyone who has successfully conducted a bridge replacement in the past.
 In any case, don’t shy away from using a luthier or guitar specialist if you have any doubts about how to install it.

 Verdict: The Fender Stratocaster Bridge Assembly Vintage-Style offers players the ability to swap their current bridge with a vintage-type bridge that offers the stability that modern players expect.